AGM 2007

 Sefton;

-tragic weather that accompanied our “Summer” tour with Sefton’s Shakespeare.
-Sadly we had to
+weather that accompanied our “Summer” tour with Sefton’s Shakespeare.
+Sadly we had to abandon the

-abandon the final performance after page 8 by which time the audience and cast (except Mo who
+final performance after page 8 by which time the audience and cast (except Mo who was poised with

-that we made a small a mount of money, and those involved with the production enjoyed themselves.
+we made a small a mount of money, and those involved with the production enjoyed themselves.
+As usual

-As usual there are things to be learnt from these shows and I can assure you they will be!
+there are things to be learnt from these shows and I can assure you they will be!
+Unfortunately the

 Cinderella Trophy Awards 2007

-complex in Yeovil on Saturday 12th May for this years Cinderella trophy evening hosted by the
+in Yeovil on Saturday 12th May for this years Cinderella trophy evening hosted by the Somerset Fellowship

 Nominations: